0xn3va/application-security-handbook/Web Application/Authentication/One Time Password (OTP)/README.md

 - Generate a shared secret using a cryptographically strong random generator, see the [Cryptography: Random Generators](/Web%20Application/Cryptography/Random%20Generators/README.md) page.
 - Use a unique shared secret for each authenticator application (prover).
 For example, if TOTP is used to generate OTPs for a second-factor authentication, generate a unique shared secret for each TOTP registration.
-- Use a shared secret of length 16+ bytes.
+- Use shared secrets of length 16+ bytes.
 - Set a short expiration time for an OTP (~ 1 minute).

 <details>